 A pull request is ready to be merged when it has been approved (see

-Review-Then-Commit (RTC)).
-It can either be
+It can either be merged manually with

-git commands or through the GitHub UI with the
+git commands or through the GitHub UI.

 Any JanusGraph committer may propose a release.
 To propose a release, simple start a new RELEASE thread on janusgraph-dev proposing the new release and requesting feedback on what should be included in the release.
 After consensus is reached the release manager will perform the following tasks: